JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 <div class="cell cell--12 cell--lg-6 cell--sm-12"><div class="video-item">{%- include extensions/youtube.html id='ebaewU4BcQA' -%}<div class="video-descr">Deploy NLP Lab via AWS Marketplace</div></div></div>

-## Securing NLP Lab on AWS
+## Secure access to NLP Lab on AWS

-The Annotation Lab has a private IP address and listens on an unsecured HTTP port.
-You can ask your DevOps department to incorporate the resource to your standards to access from the internet in a secure manner.
-Alternatively, we have prepared a simple cloud formation script, which will create front end proxy (CloudFront, ELB, and auxiliary Lambda Function).
-All of those resources are Free Tier Eligible.
-You can download the script in YAML format go to AWS CloudFormation.
+When installed via the AWS Marketplace, NLP Lab has a private IP address and listens on an unsecured HTTP port.
+You can ask your DevOps department to incorporate the resource to your standard procedures to access from the internet in a secure manner.
+Alternatively, a Cloud Formation script is available that can be used to create a front end proxy (CloudFront, ELB, and auxiliary Lambda Function).
+Those resources are Free Tier Eligible.
+To download the script in YAML format go to [AWS Cloud Formation Script]().
 Click Create a stack, “Upload a template file”.
 Give the Stack a name and enter the NLP Lab instance ID (from the EC2 console) as a parameter.

 ![createStack](/assets/images/annotation_lab/aws/createStack.png)